ghayat2/Galaxy-Image-Generation/README.md

 The experiment results can be found uder the directory `./experiments_results` by default.

 ## Other options
-The above instructions should be sufficient to reproduce our models and experiments. <br\>
+The above instructions should be sufficient to reproduce our models and experiments. <br/>
  We note that for many `*.py` files, you can get a some help information about the possible settable options and their descriptions by simply running:

 ```